-The Trustee has limited influence over managers' investment practices where assets are held in pooled funds, but it encourages managers to improve their practices where appropriate.
+The Trustee has limited influence over the manager's investment practices where assets are held in pooled funds, but it encourages its manager to improve its practices where appropriate.

 The Trustee does not take into account any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.